 Average Annual Salary: $61,540

 After holding the No. 2 spot for a long time, Denver falls to No. 14 in the overall ranking of best places to live in the U.S. for 2021-2022.
-Despite taking some hits amid the COVID-19 pandemic, the city maintains its reputation as a desirable place to live among U.S. residents.
+Despite taking some hits amid the COVID-19 pandemic, the capital city of Colorado maintains its reputation as a desirable place to live in among U.S. residents.
 It also has a positive growth in population due to net migration and a job market that’s stronger than the typical U.S. metro area.

 #15 San Francisco, California